Optimization for Microsoft Teams

 Screen sharing in Microsoft Teams

 Microsoft Teams relies on video-based screen sharing (VBSS), effectively encoding the desktop being shared with video codecs like H264 and creating a high-definition stream.
 With HDX optimization, incoming screen sharing is treated as a video stream.
-Therefore, if you are in the middle of a video call and the other peer starts to share the desktop, that original camera video feed is paused.
-Instead, the screen sharing video feed displays.
+So if you are in the middle of a video call and the other peer starts to share the desktop, the original camera video feed is paused.
+Instead, the screen sharing video feed shows.
 The peer must then manually resume the camera sharing.

-Outgoing screen sharing is also optimized and offloaded to the Citrix Workspace app (version 1907 or higher).
+Outgoing screen sharing is also optimized and offloaded to Citrix Workspace app (version 1907 or higher).
 In this case, HdxTeams.exe captures and transmits only the Citrix Desktop Viewer (CDViewer.exe) window.
-If you want to share a local application running in your client machine, you can overlay it on top of CDViewer and it is also captured.
+If you want to share a local application running in your client machine, you can overlay it on CDViewer and it’s also captured.

 Multi-monitor: In cases where CDViewer is in full screen mode and spanning across multi-monitor setups, only the primary monitor is shared.
-Users must drag the application of interest inside the virtual desktop to the primary monitor for the other peer on the call to see it.
+Users must drag the application in the virtual desktop to the primary monitor for the other peer on the call to see it.

-If you are publishing Teams as a stand-alone seamless application, screen sharing captures the local desktop of your physical endpoint in Citrix Workspace app minimum version 1909.
+If you’re publishing Microsoft Teams as a standalone, seamless application, screen sharing captures the local desktop of your physical endpoint in Citrix Workspace app minimum version 1909.